OrchardCMS/OrchardCore/src/docs/reference/modules/Resources/README.md

 We set a url for the minified version, and the unminified version, which will be used in `ResourceDebugMode`.
 For the same reason we define two CDN Url's, which will be preferred over the local urls if the `UseCdn` setting in the site admin is set.
-We set the Cdn Integrity Hashes and the version to version `3.4.1`
+We set the Cdn Integrity Hashes and the version to `3.4.1`

 This script will then be available for the tag helper or API to register by name.